12 min read read

 pattern gives you nicely formatted output right away.

-Do I really need a library, or can I build JSON strings manually?
+Do you really need a library, or can you build JSON strings manually?

 You technically can concatenate strings, but please don't.
 It's error-prone, hard to maintain, and you'll eventually hit edge cases with special characters, escaping, and encoding that the libraries handle automatically.